-Fund-of-funds risk - there are certain risks associated with a structure whereby a Fund invests primarily in other mutual funds.
+Fund-of-funds risk - there are certain risks associated with a structure whereby a Fund, via its Core Sleeve, invests primarily in other mutual funds.
 These risks include the following:

-- Underlying Fund Expenses: because each Fund owns shares of the Underlying Funds, shareholders of a Fund will indirectly pay a proportional share of the fees and expenses, including applicable management, administration and custodian fees, of the Underlying Funds in which the Funds invest.
-The Underlying Funds do not charge any front-end sales loads, contingent deferred sales charges or Rule 12b-1 fees. - Performance: each Fund's investment performance is directly tied to the performance of the Underlying Funds in which it invests.
+Underlying Fund Expenses: because each Fund owns shares of the Underlying Funds, shareholders of a Fund will indirectly pay a proportional share of the fees and expenses, including applicable management, administration and custodian fees, of the Underlying Funds in which the Funds invest.

+- Performance: each Fund's investment performance is directly tied to the performance of the Underlying Funds in which its Core Sleeve invests.
 If one or more of the Underlying Funds fails to meet its investment objective, a Fund's performance could be negatively affected.
 There can be no assurance that any Fund or Underlying Fund will achieve its investment objective. - Asset Allocation: each Fund is subject to different levels and combinations of risk based on its actual allocation among the various asset classes and Underlying Funds.
 Each Fund will be affected to varying degrees by stock and bond market risks, among others.
-The potential impact of the risks related to an asset class depends on the size of a Fund's investment allocation to it. - Strategy: there is the risk that the Adviser's evaluations and allocation among asset classes and Underlying Funds may be incorrect.
+The potential impact of the risks related to an asset class depends on the size of a Fund's investment allocation to it. - Strategy: there is the risk that the Adviser's evaluations and allocation among asset classes and Underlying Funds, as well as allocation between a Fund's Core Sleeve and its Volatility Overlay, may be incorrect.
 Further, the Adviser may add or delete Underlying Funds, or alter a Fund's asset allocation at its discretion.
-A material change in the Underlying Funds selected or in asset allocation (or the lack thereof) could affect both the level of risk and the potential for gain or loss - Conflict of Interest: the Adviser has the authority to select and replace Underlying Funds.
+A material change in the Underlying Funds selected or in asset allocation (or the lack thereof) could affect both the level of risk and the potential for gain or loss. - Conflict of Interest: the Adviser has the authority to select and replace Underlying Funds.
 In doing so, the Adviser is subject to a conflict of interest because the Adviser is also the investment adviser to most, if not all, of the Underlying Funds.
-The Adviser receives advisory fees from affiliated Underlying Funds and, therefore, has an incentive to invest a Fund's assets in affiliated Underlying Funds instead of unaffiliated Underlying Funds.
+The Adviser receives advisory fees from affiliated Underlying Funds and, therefore, has an incentive to invest the Fund's assets in affiliated Underlying Funds instead of unaffiliated Underlying Funds.
 In addition, the Adviser might have an interest in making an investment in an affiliated Underlying Fund, or in maintaining an existing investment in an affiliated Underlying Fund, in order to benefit that affiliated Underlying Fund (for example, by assisting the affiliated Underlying Fund in achieving or maintaining scale).
-Notwithstanding the foregoing, the Adviser has a fiduciary duty to the Blueprint Funds and must act in the best interest of each Blueprint Fund.
+The Nationwide Contract also earns money for Nationwide Life Insurance Company ("Nationwide Life"), the Adviser's affiliate.
+Notwithstanding the foregoing, the Adviser has a fiduciary duty to each of the Funds and must act in the best interest of each Fund.